Best Car Shipping Companies

 How far in advance should I schedule auto transport?

-You should schedule your auto transport as soon as you know you need to transport a car.
+You should schedule your auto transport as soon as you know you need to ship your car.
 If possible, aim to book your shipment at least a month in advance.
 This way, you have more control over when your car arrives — and you’ll avoid any rush fees.

 What if my car is damaged during transport?